CodySchaaf/Blog_Archive/source/_posts/2014-05-13-takeaways-from-railsconf-2014.markdown

 ##We Can Rebuild Him, We Have the Technology

 Now for some truly horrific code.
-This is the code you come up with when you are wrestling to get something to work and you just keep throwing lines at it hoping something will help.
-Now it's time to refactor it and make it look like it works as well.
+This is the code one comes up with when they are wrestling to get something to work and just keep throwing lines at it hoping something will stick.
+Now it's time to refactor it and make it not only work, but also have it *look* like it works.

 ```ruby 3-replace-method-with-method-object https://github.com/tute/refactoring-workshop/blob/master/3-replace-method-with-method-object/app.rb Full Source Code